Dcode-Evo/potree-loader/README.md

 # README

 This is a fork of [three-loader](https://github.com/pnext/three-loader), which itself is a modularized version of [Potree](http://potree.org/).
-This fork is updated to support the new PotreeConverter 2.0 format, updated to use WebGL2, and has the bundler changed to Vite.
+This fork is updated to support the new PotreeConverter 2.0 format, updated to use WebGL2.
 The API is identical to the original version.
-I am mainly using this for a [heritage archive project](https://thelostmetropolis.org).

 # Version numbering
 For better THREE js version identification we will indicate it in MINOR semver part: